“You bear God within you you poor wretch and know it not.”-Epicetus

-🔅 There are many ways to honor the sun. and after a morning of introspection and mediation to celebrate the harvest moon and the arrival of the fall equinox, the great solar eclipse of 2017 became a special carpe diem type of moment.
-For well wishes, I made a travel token with some marigold heads … Continue reading The Sun & Moon’s Solar Eclipse
+🔅 Honoring the sun is one of time's oldest tales.
+On this morning of introspection and mediation celebrating the harvest moon and the arrival of the fall equinox, the great solar eclipse of 2017 became a special carpe diem moment where I made a sun and moon travel token of some marigolds, aloe, rosemary, and lavender … Continue reading The Sun & Moon’s Solar Eclipse

 The NBA pulled all of its star studded celeb fans to the stage this year for its 2017 NBA Awards ceremony.
 Drake played comedian and host, while Nicki Minaj performed with 2 Chainz.
 Since you've been following the basketball season, you've seen a rise in popularity of the Milwaukee Bucks.
 The klout the Bucks have … Continue reading NBA 2017 Rookie of the Year

 I think after this I can call myself a civil rights activist.
 Being a wonderful woman and having the rights to my own body is a right not a privilege.
 And after marching against global warming, and for black lives matter, I'm finally marching for equality of all shades – marriage, salary wages, opportunities, religious … Continue reading See you in D.C. : Women’s March on Washington for All

 I was wished a "Happy Martin Luther King Jr. Day."
 The gesture was considerate with all good intent but this is not a happy day.
 This day is a reminder that "This momentous decree came as a great beacon light of hope to millions of Negro slaves who had been seared in the flames of … Continue reading Remembering Reverend Martin Luther King Jr.